akku24ar/OptimalDelivery/README.md

 # Rutgers Delivery Tool

 Did the front-end.
-Sidhu, take it away
+Did the back end

 Eoin & Awais: Unit Testing
 Akku: README Docs
-Sidhu: Back-End Algorithm

 ## Basic Setup
 1. [Install Poetry](https://python-poetry.org/docs/).
 Don't forget to add the poetry command to your PATH (Instructions to do this is given post-installation)